 - Attend all routine dental cleanings and examinations

 - Wear a custom mouth guard while playing contact sports

 - Protect your teeth with a night guard if you suffer from bruxism

 - Eat a well-balanced diet and consume sugars and starches in moderation

-Contact Your Emergency Dentist in Lone Tree
+Contact Your Emergency Dentist in Denver

 When the unexpected strikes, be prepared.
 Metropolitan Dental Care also serves the surrounding communities of Highlands Ranch, Parker, and Centennial.
 If you are experiencing a dental emergency, reach out to a team member.
-If you would like to schedule an appointment with one of our Lone Tree dentists, contact us online or call us at 303-534-2626.
+If you would like to schedule an appointment with one of our Denver dentists, contact us online or call us at 303-534-2626.